Travel to Croatia by plane

-Additionally you can use airports in neighbouring countries which are within few hours of reach from Zagreb and Rijeka (apart from some of the listed options in Italy):
+Additionally to travel to Croatia you can use airports in neighboring countries which are within few hours of reach from Zagreb and Rijeka (apart from some of the listed options in Italy):

 Ljubljana (for EasyJet flights to London Stansted or other Adria Airways flights)

 Graz and Klagenfurt (for Ryanair flights from London Stansted)